 The Development Application (DA) for the design and construction of Newcastle's section of the Richmond Vale Rail Trail was approved in part in December 2021 by the Hunter and Central Coast Regional Planning Panel.

 Approximately 13 kilometres of the path located within the Newcastle Local Government Area was approved.
 Two kilometres of the trail through the Hunter Wetlands National Park will undergo assessment in 2022.

-The Richmond Vale Rail Trail is a proposed 32-kilometre cycling and walking track along the former Richmond Vale rail line between Kurri Kurri and Hexham, along the former Chichester to Newcastle water pipeline between Shortland and Tarro, and through the Hunter Wetlands National Park.
+The Richmond Vale Rail Trail is part of an overall regional proposal between City of Newcastle, Lake Macquarie and Cessnock City Councils for a 32-kilometre cycling and walking track along the former Richmond Vale rail line between Kurri Kurri and Hexham, along the former Chichester to Newcastle water pipeline between Shortland and Tarro, and through the Hunter Wetlands National Park.

-The shared pathway would provide a link for cyclists between Kurri Kurri, Tarro, Minmi and Shortland that would enable them to undertake journeys without having to ride on the Pacific Motorway, Hunter Expressway or New England Highway.
+The shared pathway would provide a link for cyclists between Kurri Kurri, Tarro, Minmi and Shortland without having to ride on the Pacific Motorway, Hunter Expressway or New England Highway.

 It would also open up the Western section of the Hunter Wetlands National Park to the public and provide opportunities in the key growth areas of transport, tourism, recreation, heritage, and economic and social development.

 The proposal is being put forward by City of Newcastle, Cessnock and Lake Macquarie councils, with funding contributions from the National Parks and Wildlife Service and the Donaldson Conservation Trust.

 The Richmond Vale Rail Trail proposed start/end points within the Newcastle LGA include:

 - Shortland off King Street.